elainebautista0919/techblog/README.md

   ## Usage

-  To run the in the terminal, use code npm start
+  To run the code in the terminal, use code npm start

   ## Contributing